afestein/sit316-project/README.md

 - the total amount of driving times required is minimised

-The driving times between cities is given (in minutes) in the included file `Data_cities.csv`.
+The driving times between cities is given (in minutes) in the included file `data.csv`.
 Formulate this as an optimisation problem, solve it by applying different methods and analyse solutions obtained.
 Discuss and compare the performance of the methods applied.